Qotto/eventy/README.md

 class CreatePaymentCommand(BaseCommand):

     def __init__(self, data: Dict[str, Any]) -> None:
-        # set the name of the command as defined in the avro schema
-        super().__init__(name='CreatePayment', data=data)
+        super().__init__(data=data)

-    # This method is called by the consumer to instanciate the class
+    # This method is called by the consumer to instantiate the class
     @classmethod
     def from_data(cls, event_name: str, event_data: Dict[str, Any]):
         ...

+    # Map the name with the event defined in the avro schema
+    # This method is called when registering the event on the serializer
+    @classmethod
+    def name(cls):
+        return "qotto.payment.command.CreatePayment"

     # This method is called when the command is received
     async def execute(self, app: BaseApp, corr_id: str):

+        # Emit an event on topic payment-events
+        payment_created_event = PaymentCreatedEvent(data={...})
+        await app.get('emitter').send(payment_created_event, 'payment-events')

-        # Previously registered elements can be retrieved here
+        # Previously registered elements can be retrieved using their name
         payment_repository = app.get('payment_repository')
+        ...
 ```

 events.py :